Total Hip Replacement in NYC & Stamford, CT

 • Use a pillow between your legs when sleeping at night

-He advises anterior hip precautions (no excessive hip extension and no excessive hip external rotation) for 6 weeks after anterior approach surgery.
-Depending on the demands of your job, you may return to work within 2 weeks of surgery.
-Return to full normal activity, including heavy labor and sports can occur at 6 months after surgery.
+He advises anterior hip precautions (no excessive hip extension and no excessive hip external rotation) for six weeks after anterior approach surgery.
+Depending on the demands of your job, you may return to work within two weeks of surgery.
+You should be able to return to normal activities, including heavy labor and sports, six months after surgery.

-Dr. McLawhorn recommends routine follow-up of all his hip replacement patients.
-In general, patients will be evaluated at 6 weeks, 12 weeks, 1 year, 2 years, 5 years, and then every 5 years after surgery.
-A clinical examination and X-rays will be performed at each of these visits.
+Dr. McLawhorn recommends routine follow-ups with all his hip replacement patients.
+In general, we like to evaluate patients at six weeks, 12 weeks, one year, two years, five years, and then every five years after surgery.
+We’ll perform a clinical examination and X-rays at each of these visits.

-If you are suffering from debilitating hip pain or hip arthritis and exploring total hip replacement as a treatment option, it is important to seek advice from an orthopedic hip specialist to accurately diagnose and treat your condition.
-If you've been told you're not a candidate for anterior approach THR, you may want another opinion about your treatment.
+If you’re suffering from debilitating hip pain or hip arthritis and exploring total hip replacement as a treatment option, seek advice from an orthopedic hip specialist like Dr. McLawhorn.
+Even if you've been told you're not a candidate for anterior approach THR, you may want another opinion about your treatment.

-Dr. Alexander McLawhorn is a hip specialist at Hospital for Special Surgery serving patients in New York and Stamford, Connecticut.
+Dr. Alexander McLawhorn is a hip specialist at the Hospital for Special Surgery, serving patients in New York and Stamford, Connecticut.
 To learn more, call 203-705-2113 (CT) / 212-606-1065 (NYC) today or schedule an appointment by using the form on this page.

 Learn more about total hip replacement at hss.edu